City Life – The Art of Currency Garland, Chitli Qabar Chowk

 Money is a kind of poetry, said a corporate lawyer who was also a great American poet.

-Nowhere is Wallace Stevens’ maxim more evident than in the work of the “note mala” makers of northern India—their nimble fingers deftly turn a prosaic medium of purchase into a work of art; indeed, the craft of making a garland of banknotes has its own rhythm, like the cadence of poetry.
+Nowhere is Wallace Stevens’ maxim more evident than in the work of the “note mala” makers—their nimble fingers deftly turn a prosaic medium of purchase into a work of art; indeed, the craft of making a garland of banknotes has its own rhythm, like the cadence of poetry.

-These are made for bridegrooms, many of whom keep the mala for life—though, in the post-modern days of demonetization, some have had to part with their treasure.
+These garlands are made for bridegrooms, many of whom keep the garlands for life.

-Each time Mr Sadiq receives an order from a wedding “party”, he takes a short walk to the stalls of money exchangers in Matia Mahal Bazaar, near Jama Masjid, to get wads of crisp tenners.
+The young man charges Rs 200 per garland.
+Each time he receives an order from a wedding “party”, he takes a short walk to the nearby money exchange stalls for wads of crisp tenners.

 Mr Sadiq’s note mala was ready in 20 minutes.
-Worth 1,000 rupees at face value, it looked priceless.
+Worth a few hundred rupees at face value, it looked priceless.

 The beauty of cash